First things first; summer is for seaside fun, and Naxos offers just the beaches for it!

-Naxos in Greece hosts very important historical and compelling cultural heritage.
-Among the first things that you gaze upon while entering the port is the ancient monument of Portara on your left and the old castle of Chora on your right.
+Naxos in Greece hosts a significant historical and compelling cultural heritage.
+Among the first things that you gaze upon while entering the port are the ancient monument of Portara on your left and the old castle of Chora on your right.

-Portara is the most well-known landmark of the island and justifiably so.
+Portara is the most well-known landmark on the island.

-It consists of a huge, centuries-old marble door standing on a small islet.
+It constitutes a huge, centuries-old marble doorway standing on a small islet.
 When you see it for the first time, its elegance will leave you speechless.

-For the romantic souls, the best time to visit this site is during sunset when the sky turns into gold!
+For the romantic souls, the best time to visit this site is during sunset when the sky turns to gold!